tcweiss/Advanced-Pro/README.md

 ### Online

-Since we deployed our web-app online, all you need is an internet connection.
-For best results, we recommend opening the app on a screen with at least 13 inches.
+Since I deployed the web-app online, all you need is an internet connection.
+For best results, I recommend opening the app on a screen with at least 13''.
 Note that it may take a few second for the program to run.

 Link to app: [Investing@HSG](https://thomas-weiss.shinyapps.io/investing_at_hsg/)